 For example, you want to outsource software development to an offshore team.
 If you will not provide the team the full product vision, the team may not have a clear idea of what exactly you want.
-Developers will be able to develop the software but the product may not satisfy all your goals that you wish to achieve through the product.
+Developers will be able to develop the software but the product may not satisfy all the goals that you wish to achieve through the product.

 Communicate Frequently And Use Simple Language

 When working with your in-house team, you can communicate very easily and frequently by initiating face-to-face talk whenever you require.
 With offshore teams, you should communicate even more frequently so that all the things are clear and there is no confusion despite large distance between your in-house and offshore team.